 Delivers weekly to local homes and businesses: local cheeses and dairy, breads and baked goods, eggs, fruits and vegetables, meats … and pizzas.
 Order through their website by noon on Wednesday, and they will deliver weekly on Thursdays and Fridays.

-The countywide delivery service works with more than 70 local farms, and they are adding homes to their Berkshire delivery routes.
+The countywide delivery service works with more than 70 local farms, and their Berkshire delivery routes include homes (minimum order of $250).
 They deal in wholesale and bulk, and you can sign up through their website to see their catalog.